mjung5/covid-vignette-api/README.md

-This function interacts with the `By Country Total` endpoint with modification of status changed to recovered.This function returns a `data.frame` of daily recovered cases number by specific country during the specified dates (7/01/2020 - 09/30/2021).
-Users can select country to get different country dataset.
-I choose only 4 variables to display, which I am going to mainly use.
-Users can use the countryName table to find countries you want to look up.
+This function interacts with the `By Country Total` endpoint with modification of status changed to recovered.This function returns a `data.frame` of daily recovered case numbers by specific countries during the specified dates (7/01/2020 - 09/30/2021).
+Users can select the country to get different countries’ datasets.
+I chose only 4 variables to display, which I am going to primarily use.
+Users can use the countryName table to find countries to look up.

 ``` r
 recoveredCases <- function(country){